{VSS Logo}

 System Requirements:

-* Microsoft Internet Explorer 4.01 or higher (Netscape does not support Active-X)
+* Microsoft Internet Explorer 4.01 or higher (Firefox and Safari do not support Active-X)

 * Windows compatible microphone for speech input (calibrated).